mehdi6510/UserManagement/README.md

 This application is doing four main operation for simple user management such as:

 ```
-* Show all users list.
+* Show users list.
-* show details information for one user
+* show details of one user
 * Create new user
-* Update user detail
+* Update user
 * Delete user
 ```

 ### Services and rest endpoints:

-This app contains only one controller with five rest endpoints that ui call them and interact with server through them.
+This app contains only one controller with five rest endpoints that ui interact with server through them.

 ```
 * Get all users - GET (http://localhost:8080/usermanagement/api/users)